 Have you searched on Google and read about all the symptoms associated with hypothyroidism or a sluggish thyroid and thought, THAT’s ME!
 Yet, every time you ask your heath care provider to run your labs they say your thyroid looks fine.

-This is something I hear my patients say at CentreSpring MD almost daily.
+This is something I hear my patients say almost daily.

 Looking at WebMD or google for your symptoms may not be your style; however, the symptoms I am about to list may resonate with you.